Medical Complications of Anorexia Nervosa, Binge Eating Disorders, and Bulimia

 If a patient starts to refeed and is not being monitored and their blood work is not being checked and their phosphorus is not being repleted based on the blood test that comes back, people can develop the deadly refeeding syndrome.
 This is what killed people that were fortunate to survive the Nazi concentration camps in World War II, and then were liberated by the well-intentioned Red Cross and American army.
 And they ate too much too quickly.
 And after living, after under horrific conditions for years in those concentration camps, they died within days of liberation because of the refeeding syndrome.

 So this is a real risk.
 And that's why at the top of this talk, I mentioned that people that have BMIs less than 14, that are less than 70% of ideal body weight.
-They need to begin in a medical facility where they can check the phosphorus level two, three times a day and get results within 20 or 30 minutes so that the phosphorus level doesn't fall too low.
+They need to begin in a medical center where they can check the phosphorus level two, three times a day and get results within 20 or 30 minutes so that the phosphorus level doesn't fall too low.
 You replete it and thus avoid the refeeding syndrome.
 This is not as big of a risk late into the recovery.
 So if a person was admitted to ERC with a BMI of 15.5, and now they're 18.5, 30 days later, when they go home, they're no longer at risk for this.
 This is early on in the refeeding process.

 How do you avoid this?
 This should never happen.
 This should never happen in 2020.
 And unfortunately it does.
 Hospitals need to recognize the patient at risk, who is this?
 It's the homeless person who hasn't eaten in days.
 It's the patient with anorexia that hasn't eaten for weeks.
 And thus, you got to check their blood work frequently before you start to refeed them.
 And soon thereafter, very frequently for the first couple of weeks.
 We increase the calories slowly in patients with ARFID and anorexia, but much faster than when I started in this field in the 30 plus years ago.

 We used to put patients on five, 600 calories a day.
 Now in general at ERC and even at ACUTE, we tend to start people on 14 to 1800 calories on day one.
 In places like Australia, they actually start patients on higher caloric amounts.
 So certainly we are doing it faster than before, but it needs to be measured and watched.
 As mentioned, you got to watch their blood work, phosphorus, potassium, magnesium.
 Can you predict who's going to get the refeeding syndrome or refeeding hypophosphatemia?
 The answer is yes.
 Our group in Denver wrote the first paper ever on this in the international journal of eating disorders a couple of years ago and showed that really it's all dependent on the BMI.
 If your BMI is very low, your chances of getting this are going to be greater.
-And that's why the DSM-5 severity index say that if you have a BMI of 12, you need to start in a medical facility such as ACUTE.
+And that's why the DSM-5 severity index say that if you have a BMI of 12, you need to start in a medical center such as ACUTE.

 What are the consequences of this low phosphorus, i.e., what is the refeeding syndrome?
 There are five things that make it up this pentad.
 The red blood cells break open, that's called haemolysis.
 The muscle cells break open, that's called rhabdomyolysis.
 The brain seizes, the heart fails, and the diaphragm can't move and they can't breathe.
 These things are a direct result of severe critical hypophosphatemia, which could have been prevented by timely checking of it and timely repletion of the phosphorus if it's low.
 When does this occur?
 As mentioned, it occurs with all different groups, alcoholics that come in from the street to medical hospitals, they are at risk.